Frequently Asked Questions

 Students with advanced degrees can apply for BFET approved programs, but funding will be based on availability and preference is given to students that do not hold an advanced degree.
-If BFET provides any financial assistance, it will be for a single quarter only.

 Do I need to have my GED or HS21+ completion to enroll in the vocational programs with BFET?

 Yes, but you can earn the GED® or HS21+ completion through the BFET program.
 DSHS requires students earning either one through BFET to be 21 or older.

 Why is the Academic Planning Sheet so important?

 The Academic Planning Sheet is your road map for classes.
 It is the college's guideline for knowing what classes you require to complete your program.
 BFET uses the Academic Planning Sheet to seek your approval from DSHS for training.
 BFET expects all students to adhere to their plan and take required courses to remain eligible.

 Do I have to keep my food stamps to participate in BFET?

 Absolutely.
 If your food benefits are closed for any reason, BFET will not receive approval from DSHS for your continued participation.
 Make sure to turn in your review paperwork to DSHS before any deadline they specify.